 All cost-sharing requirements are described in the member booklet(s).
 Individual participants are notified of cost sharing responsibilities through their member booklets.
 The individual identification card also indicates cost sharing amounts and cumulative maximum.
 The CCOs maintain the cost sharing accounting for the participant.
-When a participant has met his/her out of pocket maximum, the CCOs send a letter to the participant indicating that no further copayments should be made for the remainder of the calendar year.
+When a participant has met his/her out of pocket maximum, the CCOs send a letter to the participant indicating that no further co-payments should be made for the remainder of the calendar year.
 The participant is instructed to present this letter when future health services are sought, or request the provider to contact the CCOs regarding this issue.

-e assures that it has made the following findings with respect to the cost sharing in : (Section 2103(e)) 8.4.1.
+8.4.
+The State assures that it has made the following findings with respect to the cost sharing in its plan: (Section 2103(e))

+- 8.4.1.
 Cost-sharing does not favor children from higher income families over lower income families.
-(Section 2103(e)(1)(B)) (42CFR 457.530) 8.4.2.
-8.4.3 appropriate immunizations.
-(Section 2103(e)(2)) (42CFR 457.520) No additional cost-sharing applies to the costs of emergency medical services delivered outside the network.
-(Section 2103(e)(1)(A)) (42CFR 457.515(f)) 8.4.1- MHPAEA There is no separate accumulation of cumulative financial requirements, a defined in 42 CFR 457.496(a), for mental health and substance abuse disorder benefits compared to medical/surgical benefits.
-(42 CFR 457.496(d)(3)(iii)) 8.4.2- MHPAEA If applicable, any different levels of financial requirements that are applied to different tiers of prescription drugs are determined based on reasonable factors, regardless of whether a drug is generally prescribed for medical/surgical benefits or mental health/substance use disorder benefits.
-(42 CFR 457.496(d)(3)(ii)(A)) 8.4.3- MHPAEA ☐ Cost sharing applied to benefits provided under the State child health plan will remain capped at five percent of the beneficiary's income as required by 42 CFR 457.560 (42 CFR 457.496(d)(3)(i)(D)).
-8.4.4- MHPAEA Does the State apply financial requirements to any mental health or substance use disorder benefits?
+(Section 2103(e)(1)(B)) (42CFR 457.530) - 8.4.2.
+No cost-sharing applies to well-baby and well-child care, including ageappropriate immunizations.
+(Section 2103(e)(2)) (42CFR 457.520) - 8.4.3 \boxtimes No additional cost-sharing applies to the costs of emergency medical services delivered outside the network.
+(Section 2103(e)(1)(A)) (42CFR457.515(f)) - 8.4.1- MHPAEA ∑ There is no separate accumulation of cumulative financial requirements, as defined in 42 CFR 457.496(a), for mental health and substance abuse disorder benefits compared to medical/surgical benefits.
+(42 CFR 457.496(d)(3)(iii)) - 8.4.2- MHPAEA If applicable, any different levels of financial requirements that are applied to different tiers of prescription drugs are determined based on reasonable factors, regardless of whether a drug is generally prescribed for medical/surgical benefits or mental health/substance use disorder benefits.
+(42 CFR 457.496(d)(3)(ii)(A)) - 8.4.3- MHPAEA ⊠ Cost sharing applied to benefits provided under the State child health plan will remain capped at five percent of the beneficiary's income as required by 42 CFR 457.560 (42 CFR 457.496(d)(3)(i)(D)). - 8.4.4- MHPAEA Does the State apply financial requirements to any mental health or substance use disorder benefits?
 If yes, specify the classification(s) of benefits in which the State applies financial requirements on any mental health or substance use disorder benefits.

-Yes (Specify: inpatient, outpatient, prescription drugs, emergency room) ⊠No Guidance: For the purposes of parity, financial requirements include deductibles, copayments, coinsurance, and out of pocket maximums: premiums are excluded from the definition.
+Yes (Specify: inpatient, outpatient, prescription drugs, emergency room)

+Guidance: For the purposes of parity, financial requirements include deductibles, copayments, coinsurance, and out of pocket maximums: premiums are excluded from the definition.
 If the state does not apply financial requirements on any mental health or substance use disorder benefits, the state meets parity requirements for financial requirements.
 If the state does apply financial requirements to mental health or substance use disorder benefits, the state must conduct a parity analysis.
 Please continue below.

 Please ensure that changes made to financial requirements under the State child health plan as a result of the parity analysis are also made in Section 8.2.